asyncapi/website/pages/blog/miniseries-part_1.md

   schema:
     type: string
 itemId:
-  description: The id of item
+  description: The id of the item
   schema:
     type: string
 ```